open-contracting/standard/standard/docs/en/getting_started/validation.md

 > Completeness can be evaluated against the Basic, Intermediate, Advanced framework for OCDS.

 * **Utility** involves checking whether the data is fit for purpose.
-This involves considering the priority use cases for the data, and considering whether all feasible steps that could increase the re-usablility of the data have been taken.
+This involves considering the priority use cases for the data, and considering whether all feasible steps that could increase the re-usability of the data have been taken.
 Quality involves considering questions of coherence (do the relationships in the data make sense, and is information logically structured?) and usefulness.

 > The best way to test the utility of the data is through its successful use for analysis, monitoring and increasing access to contracting information.